 Research motivation

-Growth arrest-specific gene 2 (GAS2) is one of GAS genes family, which universally lies in most normal tissues, particularly in the liver, but depletes in some tumor tissues.
+Growth arrest-specific gene 2 (GAS2) is a member of the GAS gene family, which is universally expressed in most normal tissues, particularly in the liver, but is depleted in some tumor tissues.
 However, the functional mechanisms of GAS2 in HCC are not fully defined.

 Research objectives

-The aim of this study is to investigate the role of GAS2 in the liver and HCC and its underlying mechanism.
+The aim of this study was to investigate the role of GAS2 in the liver and HCC and its underlying mechanism.

 Research methods

-GAS2 expression was examined by real-time PCR and Western blot in tissues and cells.
-The proliferation of GAS2 expression was analyzed by counting, MTS and colony formation assays.
+GAS2 expression was examined by real-time PCR and western blotting in tissues and cells.
+The proliferation of GAS2 expression was analyzed by counting, MTS, and colony formation assays.
 Cell cycle analysis was performed by flow cytometry.
-Cell apoptosis was used to investigated by Annexin V apoptosis assay.
+Cell apoptosis was investigated by the Annexin V apoptosis assay.

 Research results

-GAS2 protein expression was more down-regulated in HCC than in normal tissues.
-Overexpression of GAS2 inhibited the proliferation of HCC cells with wild-type p53 and knock-down of GAS2 showed the opposite effects.
-The more arrested G1 cells in cell cycle and P53-GAS2 caspase cascade might be involved in the oncogenic function of GAS2 in HCC.
+GAS2 protein expression was more downregulated in HCC than in normal tissues.
+Overexpression of GAS2 inhibited the proliferation of HCC cells with wild-type p53 and knockdown of GAS2 showed the opposite effects.
+The more arrested G1 cells in the cell cycle and p53-GAS2 caspase cascade might be involved in the oncogenic function of GAS2 in HCC.

 Research conclusions

-The study showed that GAS2 suppressed the proliferation and apoptosis of HCC cells, and the possible mechanism was via regulating cell cycle and p53-dependent apoptosis pathway.
+The study showed that GAS2 suppressed the proliferation and apoptosis of HCC cells, and the possible mechanism was by regulating the cell cycle and p53-dependent apoptosis pathway.
 Thus, GAS2 is expected to be an important anti-oncogene and potential therapeutic target in HCC.

 Research perspectives